-Investing even a little bit of time and energy into your business page on Google+ can mean improved local search visibility, especially for our small to medium-sized business.
+Investing even a little bit of time and energy into your business page on Google can mean improved local search visibility, especially for our small to medium-sized business.

-LinkedIn is designed for users to build business contacts, build connections and get introductions.
+The social media platforms are great for users to build business contacts, build connections and get introductions.

 I find it a great place to learn, share and gather information on business related topics and use these in a newsletter.